rutgers-lcsr/Accessibility_Scanner/README.md

 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.3 LCSRAccessibility/1.0
 ```

+## Deployment using docker

+The application can be deployed using Docker.
+A sample `docker-compose.yml` file as well as a `.env.docker.example`.
+For more details visit the .env.docker.example file.

 ## Notes

 -   Ensure that Backend API is not publicly accessible without proper authentication and authorization.
 Frontend should handle user authentication and restrict access to authorized users only.